Fair ValueUpdated June 26, 2026

 Dividend Quality Assessment

-Microsoft Corporation scores 62/100 on DividendVisual's quality scale — an Average rating.
-The dividend is likely safe but warrants closer scrutiny on payout coverage.
-Key metrics: a 21% payout ratio, the dividend consumes 73% of free cash flow, growing at 10.2% annually over the past 5 years.
+Microsoft Corporation scores 38/100 on DividendVisual's quality scale — a Below Average rating.
+Investors should carefully review dividend sustainability before acting on the Weiss signal.
+Key metrics: a 21% payout ratio, the dividend consumes 73% of free cash flow, growing at 3.5% annually over the past 5 years.

 The current payout ratio is 21% — a conservative level that leaves significant room for future increases and protects the dividend in a downturn.